mapmeld/NaNoWriMo/README.md

 started a new job and moved into an apartment.
 I can't skip any days, because then I need to write extra on the other days.

-It feels draining, but here I am writing more, into GitHub.
+It feels draining, but weirdly I want to write more at the end.
+But about different topics.

+# Short Stories

+Got 13,400 words in.

+I'll try writing some short stories like <a href="http://mapmeld.github.io/NaNoWriMo/pong.html">Pong</a> (620 words).

 # More NaNoWriMo on GitHub